open-needs/open-needs.github.io/docs/open_needs_server/extensions.rst

 * **Open-Needs Auth**: Check Authentication and Authorization on need level (e.g. is "user x" allowed to modify field "status" of "need y"?)

-Some of these extension ideas may be integrated into **Open-Needs DB** by default (as internal extensions).
+Some of these extension ideas may be integrated into **Open-Needs Server** by default (as internal extensions).

 Technology stack
 ----------------